Braxton Cook: Career

 Cook launched his solo career in 2014, self-releasing his debut EP Sketch.
 He also self-released the full-length album Braxton Cook Meets Butcher Brown in collaboration with American jazz band Butcher Brown in 2015, before signing with independent label Fresh Selects in 2016.
 Cook has also been featured on several of Christian Scott's studio albums, including Stretch Music (2015), Diaspora (2017), and The Emancipation Procrastination (2017), the last of which was nominated for Best Contemporary Instrumental Album at the 61st Grammy Awards.

 In 2018, Cook was featured in a Vox video titled "The most feared song in jazz, explained", which received the Outstanding New Approaches: Arts, Lifestyle and Culture award at the 40th News and Documentary Emmy Awards.
 For his contributions to the video, Cook received an Emmy Awards certificate.

 In 2019, Cook performed alongside Jon Batiste on the soundtrack for Pixar's Soul, which won the Academy Award for Best Original Score.

 In May 2020, Cook was featured in a virtual Tiny Desk concert for NPR, which he performed from his home in New Jersey.
 Without a band to support him due to social distancing, he used loops to support his guitar, vocals, and saxophone.
 During the concert, Cook performed tracks from various albums including Somewhere in Between (2017) and Fire Sign (2020), as well as his "Hymn (for Trayvon Martin)", which he wrote to explore racism and police brutality.
-He had previously appeared as a sideman in Tiny Desk concerts featuring Christian Scott in 2015, Tom Misch in 2018, and Phony Ppl in 2019.
+He has also appeared as a sideman in Tiny Desk concerts featuring Christian Scott in 2015, Tom Misch in 2018, Phony Ppl in 2019, and Amaarae in 2023.
+In February 2025, after returning to NPR to lead an in-person Tiny Desk Concert alongside his backing band, Cook was described by NPR's Ashley Pointer as a "Tiny Desk all-star".

 Cook's former Juilliard roommate Jahaan Sweet used a vocal sample from Cook in the production of "Lavender Haze", the opening track on Taylor Swift's 2022 studio album Midnights.
-Cook was credited as a producer on the track, which he did not hear until the album was released.
+Cook was credited as an additional producer on the track, which he did not hear until the album was released.
 Cook and Sweet had previously collaborated on the production of the song "Tryna Be" from Giveon's 2022 studio album Give or Take.

 In December 2022, Cook announced the release of his fifth full-length studio album Who Are You When No One Is Watching on February 24, 2023, on Nettwerk.
 BET listed the album as one of the most anticipated releases of 2023.
+On August 29, 2025, he released his sixth studio album, Not Everyone Can Go.